Katenary/katenary/doc/docs/faq.md

 We will be happy to communicate your help by putting your logo on the website and in the documentation.
 You can sponsor us by giving us some money, or by giving us some time of your developers, or leaving us some time to work on the project.

+Please, contact us by email at [contact at katenary dot io](mailto:contact@katenary.io).

 ### If you're an individual